saneck2150/usbtrail/DEVELOPMENT.md

 `.compat_ioctl = compat_ptr_ioctl`, which funnels back into `usbdev_ioctl`.
 BPF has no
 CLOCK_REALTIME helper.
 USB tracepoints carry no payload and are controller-specific — not usable. `dummy_hcd` + `raw-gadget` works without hardware, minus isochronous.
-BTF is a hard prerequisite.
+BTF is a hard prerequisite, which together with `CLONE_INTO_CGROUP` sets the floor at Linux 5.7.
 Root for all of v0.x.

 **NOTE — `id == urb pointer` is a spike prerequisite, not a public guarantee** It reflects current kernel internals (`ep->id = (unsigned long) urb`).
 If the main experiment